OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I am a subject matter expert in my domain and recognised as such within the organisation.
 - I am confident diving head-first into risky or contentious situations with relatively little upfront information and oversight.
 - I proactively identify and work with cross-functional teams to mitigate risks and product vulnerabilities.
-- I stay up to date on evolving standards, platform features, and critical vendor and community-provided technologies.
+- I stay up to date on the latest trends, platform features, and critical vendor technologies to anticipate and mitigate potential threats.

 <details>
 <summary>Examples</summary>